Symmetry as a shadow of topological order and a derivation of topological holographic principle: A 1 d d bosonic quantum system with symmetry

-However, the fusion rule $N^{ab}_c$ fails to completely determines the fusion category, \ie some times, two different fusion categories can have the same fusion rule.
-To complete the description of the fusion category, we also need to compute the $F$-symbol, which is defined as the relative phases of different ways to fuse three particles $a,b,c$ together, $a\otimes b \otimes c \to (ab)\otimes c \to (ab)c$ and $a\otimes b \otimes c \to a\otimes (bc) \to a(bc)$ (see Fig. \ref{Fsym}), if we treat the result of fusion, as quantum state or as operator:
+However, the fusion rule $N^{ab}_c$ fails to completely determines the fusion category, because it is possible for two different fusion categories to have the same fusion ring.
+To complete the description of the fusion category, we also need to compute the $F$-symbol, which is defined as the relative phases of different ways to fuse three particles $a,b,c$ together, $a\otimes b \otimes c \to (ab)\otimes c \to (ab)c$ and $a\otimes b \otimes c \to a\otimes (bc) \to a(bc)$ (see Fig. \ref{Fsym-KL}), if we treat the result of fusion, as quantum state or as operator:

-Following \Rf{Kawagoe}, the $ F $-symbol is computed from the relative phase of the two way to compute operator products in Fig \ref{Fsym}.
+Following \Rf{Kawagoe}, the $ F $-symbol is computed from the relative phase of the two ways to compute operator products in Fig \ref{Fsym-KL}.
 It is trivial to check that

 therefore $ F(e,e,e) =1$.
 Similarly, we can show that $ F(\one,\one,\one)= F(e,\one,\one)= F(\one,e,\one)= F(\one,\one,e)= F(e,e,\one)= F(e,\one,e)= F(\one,e,e)=1$, since the hopping operators of $e$ and $\one$ particles all commute.
 This implies that the category formed by $\one,e$ and described by data $N^{ab}_c,\ F(a,b,c)$ is a fusion category $\cRep_{\Z_2}$ -- the fusion category of the representations of $\Z_2$ group.